World Math Days and Month

 Ahmad Salim Sa‘idan: A Palestinian Historian of Arabic Mathematics, by Mohammed Abattouy

-Since the middle of the 20th century, the history of Arabic mathematics evolved as a sub-field of history of science and became an area of a special expertise in which intermingled the skills of confirmed mathematicians with the cultural sense of professional historians.
-One of the experts who brilliantly emerged in this field was Ahmad Salim Sa‘idan (1914-1991), a Palestinian born in Safad who settled in Amman for a long period of his life.
-This article, intended as homage to this son of Palestine, presents a biographical sketch and an extensive bibliography of his works on the history of mathematics and astronomy in Islamic civilization.
+Since the middle of the 20th century, the history of Arabic mathematics has evolved as a subfield of the history of science and has become an area of special expertise in which the skills of confirmed mathematicians were intermingled with the cultural sense of professional historians.
+One of the experts who emerged brilliantly in this field was Ahmad Salim Sa‘idan (1914-1991), a Palestinian born in Safad who settled in Amman for much of his life.
+This article, intended as homage to this son of Palestine, presents a biographical sketch and an extensive bibliography of his works on the history of mathematics and astronomy in Islamic civilisation.

 Read More…